carstenwindler/green-it/README.md

 - [eco index](https://www.ecoindex.fr/) - Website Carbon Footprint Calculator (French only)
 - [Datavizta](https://dataviz.boavizta.org/) - Visualisation tool for the Boavizta environmental impact database
 - [Boavizta cloud-scanner](https://github.com/Boavizta/cloud-scanner) - Returns environmental impacts of your AWS Instances (EC2) usage
-- [CO2.js](https://www.thegreenwebfoundation.org/co2-js/) - CO2.js is an open-source JavaScript library that enables developers to estimate the emissions related to use of their apps, websites, and software.
+- [CO2.js](https://www.thegreenwebfoundation.org/co2-js/) - CO2.js is an open-source JavaScript library that enables developers to estimate the emissions related to use of their apps, websites, and software
 - [Code Carbon](https://github.com/mlco2/codecarbon) - Estimate and track carbon emissions from your computer, quantify and analyze their impact.
-- [Green Metrics Tool](https://www.green-coding.berlin/projects/green-metrics-tool/) - A free open-source tool to measure the energy and CO2 consumption of your software architecture.
+- [Green Metrics Tool](https://www.green-coding.berlin/projects/green-metrics-tool/) - A free open-source tool to measure the energy and CO2 consumption of your software architecture
 - [Chat IPCC](https://www.chatclimate.ai/) - Chat IPCC – AI grounded on the latest IPCC Report

 ## Courses
 - [Green Software for Practitioners](https://learn.greensoftware.foundation/) - Learn the basic concepts a software practitioner needs to know to build, maintain and run greener applications.
-A course by the Green Software Foundation.
+A course by the Green Software Foundation

 ## Newsletters
 - [Green Software Foundation Newsletter](https://greensoftware.foundation/) - The latest information and resources to help you decarbonize your software.